Zeerak113/ground-water-potential-model/README.md

 ### 2. Key Feature Importance
 Here are the importances of the features.
 1. **TPI (Topographic Position Index):** Primary indicator for identifying catchment depressions, valleys, and drainage lines where water naturally accumulates.
-2. **Eelevation :** Critical baseline terrain metric influencing hydrostatic pressure and regional runoff.
+2. **Elevation :** Critical baseline terrain metric influencing hydrostatic pressure and regional runoff.
 3. **Slope:** Governs surface runoff velocity versus water infiltration rates into underlying aquifers
 4. **Soil_subsurface :** Determines deeper soil permeability and groundwater percolation capability.
-5. **Soil_surface : ** Dictates immediate surface runoff absorption and initial water infiltration rates.
+5. **Soil_surface :** Dictates immediate surface runoff absorption and initial water infiltration rates.

 ---
 ## Continuous Spatial Grid Output

 This is the 2d generated grid.
 It's a continous map of Voronoi Patchwork appearance because of the nearet method utilized.
+The prediction probabilities were used for this instead of binary predictions.
 <img width="2475" height="2179" alt="groundwater_potential_map" src="https://github.com/user-attachments/assets/a14f9e5b-f756-4bde-8876-a59f69d1492c" />